Objection Handling: 25 Common B2B Sales Objections & How to Respond

 Response script:

-"I understand that concern — and you're right to raise it.
-Working with a smaller company is a different bet than working with an enterprise vendor.
-But there are real advantages: you'll get senior attention rather than being handed off to a junior account manager, we're more agile and can adapt to your needs faster, and frankly, your business matters more to us than it does to a company with ten thousand customers."
+"I understand — working with a smaller company is a different bet.
+But there are real advantages: you'll get senior attention rather than a junior account manager, we're more agile, and your business matters more to us than it does to a company with ten thousand customers.
+To address reliability directly: we've been in business for [X years], we work with [Y customers], and here are three references you can contact who have been with us for [Z years]."

 Follow-up strategy: Provide references from long-standing customers, share financial stability indicators if appropriate, and offer contractual protections (SLAs, escrow, exit clauses) that reduce their risk.